Russian accounts target U.S. voters on Instagram ahead of 2020 election: Facebook

 LONDON/WASHINGTON (Reuters) - A network of Instagram accounts operated from Russia has targeted Americans with divisive political messages ahead of next year’s U.S. presidential election, with operators posing as people within the United States, Facebook said on Monday.

-Facebook said it had suspended the accounts Monday, as well as three separate networks operated from Iran.
+Facebook (FB.O) said it had suspended the accounts Monday, as well as three separate networks operated from Iran.
 The Russian network “showed some links” to Russia’s Internet Research Agency (IRA), Facebook said, an organization Washington has said was used by Moscow to meddle in the 2016 U.S. election.

 “We see this operation targeting largely U.S. public debate and engaging in the sort of political issues that are challenging and sometimes divisive in the U.S. right now,” said Nathaniel Gleicher, Facebook’s head of cybersecurity policy.